 Is Watermelon High in Potassium?

 Watermelon is high in potassium.
-It doesn't have as high of a potassium content as bananas, but it has a high potassium content nonetheless.
+When compared to bananas, it doesn't have as much potassium content.
+But it has a high potassium content nonetheless.
 The serving size of a watermelon is considered to be one wedge.
 One watermelon wedge has approximately 320 mg of potassium.

 What Makes Something High or Low in Potassium?